c3aidti/smoke/README.md

 2. Create a new branch **from** `dev01` and give it a meaningful name, e.g. `username-dev`
 3. Develop code, regularly commit, and push back to GitHub when you want the code provisioned to the tag
 4. Open a pull request **from** `username-dev` **to** `dev01`
-5. Github Actions that DTI DevOps have running will then trigger the provisioning of the packaged to the `dev01` tag
+5. Github Actions that DTI DevOps have running will then trigger the provisioning of the package to the `dev01` tag

 As long as the pull request is open, pushing code to GitHub will always trigger the provisioning workflow.